 No candidate shall make use of unfair means in any University examination.
-Unfair means shall include plagiarism\ and, unless such possession is specifically authorized, the possession of any book, paper or other material relevant to the examination.
+Unfair means shall include plagiarism and, unless such possession is specifically authorized, the possession of any book, paper or other material relevant to the examination.
 No member of the University shall assist a candidate to make use of such unfair means.

-\ Plagiarism is defined as submitting as one's own work that which derives in part or in its entirety from the work of others without due acknowledgement.
+Plagiarism is defined as submitting as one's own work, irrespective of intent to deceive, that which derives in part or in its entirety from the work of others without due acknowledgement.

-Consent form for the use of Turnitin UK text-matching software on assessed work in 2013-14 in the Faculty of HSPS
+Consent form for the use of Turnitin UK text-matching software on assessed work in the Centre of African Studies (effective from October 2015)